 At Northwest Health Foundation, we believe every person is valuable and deserves the opportunity to lead a healthy life, whatever health means to them.
 We also believe when one person or community thrives, all of us benefit.
 And, in order to achieve health for everyone, all people and communities need to be represented in decision-making positions.

 Leaders with disabilities will:

-- Discuss a vision and strategy for ensuring the voices and experiences of people with disabilities are represented in decision-making.
+- Discuss visions and strategies for ensuring the needs of disabled people are centered in decision-making.

 - Deepen and collectively build their understanding of disability justice.